Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/README.md

 #### Pipelined Processor with Data Cache:
 ![Alt text](images/image-2.png)

+## Repository Structure
+> TODO: Insert a tree diagram of the structure of this repository so that the marker has a broad overview of files and where they are located.
+Also include a list of important files and folders and explain their purpose - don't want the marker to figure it out on their own.

 ## Source Code
 In the table below, you can directly access the source code for the different processor versions.
 You can click on a link to the test results for each version.
 This link contains video evidence of the processor working and instructions to access relevant waveforms.
 If you want to test the code for yourself, click on the test instructions link, where you will be directed to instructions on how to test the processor with both the reference and f1 programs.